 Additionally, most franchises provide marketing and branding kits to help you build a local presence.
-There are even companies that go the extra mile – like WIN Home Inspection – by providing comprehensive support that far exceeds industry standards, direct business training and cutting-edge and highly innovative marketing support.
+There are even companies that go the extra mile, like WIN Home Inspection – WIN is the only home inspection franchise in the industry to provide end-to-end marketing support at no additional cost.

-As an example, the home inspection industry is very attractive (high margin, multibillion dollar, relatively stable) to build a business.
-Veterans, contractors, Realtors®, veterans, mid-level executives and contractors make up a significant portion of those who invest in a home inspection franchise.
+As an example, the home inspection industry is very attractive (high margin, multibillion-dollar, relatively stable) to build a business.
+Veterans, contractors, Realtors®, mid-level executives and contractors make up a significant portion of those who invest in a home inspection franchise.
 This is because these individuals tend to seek independence and flexibility.